DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 ~~~

 Note that it is not recommended to disable the sleeping technique because the simulation might become slower.
 It is also possible to deactivate
 the sleeping technique on a per body basis.
-See section \ref{sec:rigidbodysleeping} for more information.
+See this [section](#rigidbodysleeping) for more information.

 A body is put to sleep when its linear and angular velocity stay under a given velocity threshold for a certain amount of time
 (one second by default).
 It is possible to change the linear and angular velocity thresholds using the two methods